aggellos2001/sen5x-go/README.md

 CGO_ENABLED=1 GOOS=linux GOARCH=arm64 CC=aarch64-linux-gnu-gcc CC_FOR_TARGET=gcc-aarch64-linux-gnu go build -o bin/sen5x-bin .
 ```

 For this to work you need to have the appriopriate compiler installed and also your system should have a compatible libc version.
-Currently RaspberryPI OS is based on Debian 11, so you need GGLIBC 2.31 or older.
+Currently RaspberryPI OS is based on Debian 11, so you need GLIBC 2.31 or older.

 ## Versioning